Feature request #1943

 => shapefile is misplaced due to missing the towgs84 parameter in the projection

-#3 Updated by Giovanni Manghi almost 10 years ago
+#3 Updated by Giovanni Manghi about 10 years ago

 This is weird.